Codecademy/docs/content/python/concepts/math-module/terms/math-sin/math-sin.md

   - 'paths/computer-science'
 ---

-Returns the sine of input numeric x, measured in radian value.
+Returns the sine of the numeric input `x`, measured in radians.

 ## Syntax